level12/wheel-builder/readme.md

   the rest of your files.

 However, for the best results, we recommend you setup your project to test and build on appveyor yourself.
-Appveyor has free plans for OSS and here are a couple example projects to take a look at:
+Appveyor has a free plan for OSS and here are a couple example projects to take a look at:

 * https://github.com/ogrisel/python-appveyor-demo